YNGMunkee/Math311_linear_algebra_projects/README.md

 https://github.com/YNGMunkee/Math311_linear_algebra_projects/blob/main/gram_schmidt.ipynb

-short narrative: this readme includes some notable projects i completed in my linear algebra class, incluting interactive links to all projects.
+short narrative: this readme includes some notable projects i completed in my linear algebra class during my first semester at winona state, incluting interactive links to all projects. this repository was required for class and created in september 2025. all projects use python.